playfulprogramming/playfulprogramming/content/blog/understanding-the-dom/index.md

 </div>
 ```

-In this example, your browser only knows that you're looking to display text on screen.
-If a user utilizing a screen reader reaches the site, the browser doesn't know that it should inform the user that there are three items in a list (something that sight-impaired users would greatly value to know, in order to tab through the list effectively) as you've done nothing to inform the user that it is a list of items: Only that it's a set of `div` generic containers.
+In this example, your browser only knows that you're looking to display text on-screen.
+If someone utilizing a screen reader reaches the site, the browser doesn't know that it should inform them that there are three items in a list (something that people with low vision would greatly value to know, in order to tab through the list effectively) as you've done nothing to inform the user that it is a list of items: only that it's a set of `<div>` generic containers.

 Likewise, when Google's robots walk through your site, they won't be able to parse that you're displaying lists to your users.
-As a result, your search rating for "list of best places" might be impacted, since the site doesn't appear to contain any list at all
+As a result, your search rating for "list of best places" might be impacted since the site doesn't appear to contain any list at all.

 What can be done to remediate this?
 Well, by utilizing the proper tags, of course!